-Well, my contractions were compounding, so she wasn’t really able to check it due to my inability to get into the position she wanted.
+My contractions were compounding so she wasn’t able to check it due to my inability to get into the position she wanted.

 That experience was worse than anything I had experienced up to that point and after.
 Pushing was a breeze compared to fighting pushing.

 As soon as I knew the OB was in the room, I pushed Sara out in less than 5 minutes.
 I ended up with tearing everywhere (it took an hour to stitch me up) and a 2nd-degree perineal tear.

 Sara was laid on top of me while I was getting stitched up.
 It was our skin to skin bonding time.
 The nurses helped her to find a nipple to latch on and start sucking.